skip to main content

 Mini Blogs

-I started at HMGCC five years ago as a Production Engineer.
-Since then, I have moved into a new department as an Evaluation Test Engineer.
-HMGCC is the first company that has given me the opportunities to progress in engineering, as previously in the private sector I was classed as a Technician and struggled to achieve promotion despite my experience, qualifications and skill set.
+I started at HMGCC five years ago as a production engineer.
+Since then, I have moved into a new department as an evaluation test engineer.
+HMGCC is the first organisation that has given me the opportunities to progress in engineering, as previously in the private sector I was classed as a technician and struggled to achieve promotion despite my experience, qualifications and skill set.
 HMGCC engineering domain is male dominated, there is no denying that, but this does not stop me progressing in my chosen career path or job satisfaction.
 There are many development opportunities here at HMGCC, both technical and personal to enable you to grow within your career.

 LGBTQ+ Network